Jain literature: Influence on Indian literature

 Parts of the Sangam literature in Tamil are attributed to Jains.
 Tamil Jain texts such as the Cīvaka Cintāmaṇi and Nālaṭiyār are credited to Digambara Jain authors.
 These texts have seen interpolations and revisions.
 For example, it is generally accepted now that the Jain nun Kanti inserted a 445-verse poem into Cīvaka Cintāmaṇi in the 12th century.
 The Tamil Jain literature, according to Dundas, has been "lovingly studied and commented upon for centuries by Hindus as well as Jains".
-The themes of two of the Tamil epics, including the Silapadikkaram, have an embedded influence of Jainism.
+The themes of two of the Tamil epics, including the Silappatikaram, have an embedded influence of Jainism.
 Some scholars believe that the author of the oldest extant work of literature in Tamil (3rd century BCE), Tolkāppiyam, was a Jain.
 S. Vaiyapuri Pillai suggests that Tolkappiyar was a Jain scholar well-versed in the Aintiram grammatical system and posits a later date, placing him in southern Kerala around the 5th century CE.
 Notably, Tolkappiyam incorporates several Sanskrit and Prakrit loanwords, reflecting its historical and linguistic context.

 A number of Tamil-Brahmi inscriptions have been found in Tamil Nadu that date from the 3rd century BCE.
 They are regarded to be associated with Jain monks and lay devotees.

 Some scholars consider the Tirukkural by Valluvar to be the work by a Jain.
 It emphatically supports moral vegetarianism (Chapter 26) and states that giving up animal sacrifice is worth more than a thousand offerings in fire (verse 259).